-The accuser and the accused are entitled to the same opportunities during institutional disciplinary proceedings.
+Both the complainant and the respondent are entitled to the same opportunities during institutional disciplinary proceedings.
 In a disciplinary proceeding related to an allegation of dating violence, domestic violence, sexual assault, or stalking, the Committee shall use the preponderance of evidence standard when making a final determination.
 This standard requires the evidence presented to prove that it is more likely than not that the alleged incident occurred a certain way.

-The accuser and the accused will both receive simultaneous notification of the outcome of the institution's final determination with respect to the alleged sex offense and any sanction that is imposed against the accused.
+The complainant and respondent will both receive simultaneous notification of the outcome of the institution's final determination with respect to the alleged sex offense and any sanction that is imposed against the accused.
 This notification to both the accuser and the accused is not a violation of the Family Education Rights and Privacy Act of 1974 (FERPA) and will be disclosed in the same manner and the same time frame to both, regardless of where the alleged sex offense occurred.

 A student or employee found responsible for violating the institutional sexual misconduct policy may be given a range of sanctions, ranging from a warning to suspension or expulsion, or may be employment terminated.
 This institutional disciplinary process is separate from any criminal proceedings that may occur as a result of the situation in question.
-NYGSP students may access a complete list of the possible penalties in the Student Handbook, on pages 32-33: http://nygsp.bgsp.edu/wp-content/uploads/2018/11/NYGSP-student-handbook.pdf
+NYGSP students may access a complete list of the possible penalties in the Student Handbook, on pages 37-38: https://nygsp.bgsp.edu/resources/handbook/